-A multitude of high-quality restaurants, fun monthly events, and proximity to Lake Eola Park make Thornton Park a no-brainer for date night.
+A multitude of high-quality restaurants, fun monthly events, and proximity to Lake Eola Park make the Thornton Park District a no-brainer for date night.
 But if you’re on a budget, happy hour is an affordable alternative to a fancy dinner.
 And at Menagerie, happy hour is a daily affair.

 Reasons to love this relative newcomer include the fun and unique menu, and the inviting, warm feel emanating from the friendly staff and bright interior.
 Houseplants hang from the ceiling and line the windows.
 Cozy booths await date nighters.
 And live music serves as the soundtrack for those seated on the outdoor patio.
 Then there’s happy hour, a relaxed affair that serves as the ideal prelude to dinner.